 In most circumstances, your virtualized environment would be running inside a virtual hypervisor.
 Your virtual servers would then be allocated a set of resources from a pool set in the hypervisor manager.
 One of the most important settings is how many virtual CPUs (vCPUs) your server is allocated.

 The reason vCPUs are such an important virtual resource is because this setting directly relates to the physical processor and its cores.
 Processor cores is the metric many vendors like Oracle and Microsoft use to license some of their software stacks.
-This post focuses on Oracle database licensing, which can be licensed by processor core, and explains one of the most common mistakes administrators make when setting up an Oracle environment in a virtualized environment.
+This post focuses on Oracle virtual server licensing, which can be licensed by processor core, and explains one of the most common mistakes administrators make when setting up an Oracle environment in a virtualized environment.

 A key point to understand is how the database software is licensed.
 Most servers purchased these days are running Intel Xeon processors containing huge core counts of 12 or higher.
 Let’s say you purchased a server with two Intel Xeon 4-Core processors.
 Oracle grades most Intel Xeon processors as 0.5 of a core license each.
 That means that 2 Xeon cores will equal 1 core license.
 So, for a system with two Xeon 4-core processors, which is 8 processors total, you will need to purchase an Oracle Database core license count of 4.